-We found that the service has conducted relevant risk assessments and updated relevant policies and procedures to meet the additional demands stemming from the COVID-19 pandemic.
+We found that the service has undertaken relevant risk assessments and updated relevant policies and procedures to meet the additional demands stemming from the COVID-19 pandemic.

-The practice manager informed us that they actively monitor the practice environment on a regular basis to ensure the environment is safe, clean and clutter free.
+The practice manager informed us that Ponthir Dental Practice is housed in purpose-built premises.
+We were informed that they actively monitor the practice environment on a regular basis to ensure the environment is safe, clean and clutter free.

 We were told that, at the beginning of the COVID-19 pandemic, the practice environment had been assessed to aid and improve infection control.
-We were told that some areas of the practice had been refurbished and that the following changes were made:
+We were told that the following changes were made:

-- Implemented clear desk procedures and unnecessary items were removed from the surgeries, reception and waiting area - Extractor fans installed at the surgeries - Protective glass screen installed at reception - Social distancing signage displayed - Hand sanitiser dispensers located at various locations.
+- Implemented clear desk procedures and unnecessary items were removed from the surgeries, reception and waiting area - Extractor fans installed in all surgeries - Protective glass screen installed at reception - One way system implemented - Social distancing signage displayed and tape markings placed on the floor - Repurposed a room into a "donning and doffing" room for personal protective equipment (PPE) - Hand sanitiser dispensers located at various locations including entrance and exit.